sajeevmayandi/kafka-demo/README.md

      -- The script  receive_from_kafka.py reads the bytes from the topic_name and split them in lines, inserts one by one into the database as is.
 There should be ETL process or  database trigger that takes the data from kafka_data and do a post processing  and inserts the data into reporting database for reports that is required for the business use case.
+        e.g.
-        e.g. I would like to use the mileage of my bikes based on the telematic id,latitude and longitude information.
+        a) I would like to use the mileage of my bikes based on the telematic id,latitude and longitude information.
+        b) Total no of telematics reported hourly, daily, weekly and monthly
+        c) current location of the GPS of all the telematic into seperate table